 Have a feast of seven fishes

-Make a Buche de Noel
+Make a bûche de noël

-For Christmas dessert, get inspired by the French with this whimsical cake that looks like a Yule log, enjoyable for the whole family to create on Christmas Eve.
-After baking the spongy cake, it gets covered in a buttercream concoction.
-Then, here’s the fun part: The cake gets rolled into a log shape, creating a delectable swirl inside.
-Cut off the ends, which can then be used as “stumps” on the log, and frost with chocolate frosting; score with a fork to look like bark.
-Then, the quirky cake (or gateaux in French) can be decorated with meringue or marzipan mushrooms, holly, and other woodland treats.
-Although it can be complicated, look for an easy recipe to simplify things and focus on the fun.
+For Christmas dessert, get inspired by the French with a whimsical cake that looks like a yule log.
+Creating it on Christmas Eve is enjoyable for the whole family.
+After baking the spongy cake, cover it in a buttercream concoction.
+Next comes the fun part: The cake gets rolled into a log shape, creating a delectable swirl inside.
+Cut off the ends, which can then be used as “stumps” on the log, and cover the log in chocolate frosting.
+Score it with a fork to get a bark-like texture.
+From there, you can decorate the quirky gâteau with meringue or marzipan mushrooms, holly, and other woodland treats.
+It may sound complicated, but there are easy recipes that simplify things and focus on the fun.
 The kids will look forward to it every year.

 Visit a nursing home